vanilla-extracts/website/src/index.md

 This website uses the [_Monaspace Neon_](https://monaspace.githubnext.com) font for text and _Monaspace Xenon_ for the code.

-I may change it if I want to, if you have any suggestions for fonts send me an email at either of these adresses.
+I may change it if I want to, if you have any suggestions for fonts send me an email at either of these addresses.
  `web [at] me.charlotte-thomas.me`
  `me+web [at] charlotte-thomas.me`